-An address for service is an address where landlords or tenants will receive notices and other documents about the tenancy.
+An “address for service” is an address where landlords or tenants receive notices and other documents about the tenancy.

 An address for service must be a physical address.
-It can be your own address, or somewhere that mail can be received on your behalf.
-It’s a good idea to use an address where you’ll be able to receive mail even after the tenancy ends.
+It can be your own place, or somewhere that mail can be received on your behalf.
+You should use somewhere that you can receive mail even after the tenancy ends.

-A landlord that is operating as a company can use their registered office as their address for service.
+As an extra address for service you can add a PO Box number, fax number, or email address.
+A landlord operating as a company can use their registered offices as an address for service.

 You must write your address for service on the tenancy agreement and on the bond lodgement form when sending the bond to us.